cesarvr/sso-robot/README.md

 # SSO Agent
-This is a multipurpose robot to perform various task at the moment it supports:
+This is a multi-purpose robot to perform various task at the moment it supports.

-## Commands
+### Commands

 **Users lookup** Logins a particular user using the OpenId protocol.